Belgium Climate

 This month in numbers

-April 2026 in Belgium was notably warm, with an average temperature of 11.48°C, marking an anomaly of +3.4°C compared to the 1961–1990 baseline.
-This ranked as the 7th warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.
+Belgium experienced a significantly warmer April, with the average temperature reaching 11.48°C, an anomaly of +3.4°C compared to the 1961–1990 baseline.
+This ranks as the 7th warmest April in 86 years of records.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 also saw elevated temperatures, ranking as the 11th warmest on record for Belgium, with an average of 7.57°C, an anomaly of +2.4°C.

 What changed